triton-inference-server/developer_tools/README.md

 The most basic state that is shared among instances of a model is the model configuration itself (as defined in step 3), but we can also use it to share data that is specifically required by our backend.
-In our particular case, it would be useful to cache the value of \alpha so that we do not have to retrieve it from the configuration each time (which may involve additional parsing).
+In our particular case, it would be useful to cache the value of &alpha; so that we do not have to retrieve it from the configuration each time (which may involve additional parsing).

 All RAPIDS-Triton backends store their shared state in a class called